Skip to content

 Ancient Egyptian Symbols

 According to Egyptian mythology, Ra was one of the eminent Egyptian gods, more precisely, the God of the Sun.
 It was one of the significant ancient Egyptian symbols, representing the sun.
 Although it may seem similar to the Eye of Horus, each symbol has the amulet facing a different direction.
-This similarity had once confused people and sparked a debate, where people believed the Eye of Ra is also the right eye of Horus.
+This similarity once confused people and sparked a debate, where people believed the Eye of Ra was also Horus’s right eye.

 4. Sensen (Lotus Flower) – the Symbol of the Sun and Rebirth

 Rebirth and resurrection have always been significant parts of the belief system in ancient Egypt.
-For that reason, the lotus flower became a major ancient Egyptian symbol, as it naturally represents these concepts.
-The ancient Egyptians used the lotus flower symbol to depict both the sun and rebirth.
-That’s because the beautiful plant closes and goes below the water at night only to rise again at dawn and bloom, just like the sun.
+Therefore, the lotus flower became a central ancient Egyptian symbol, which naturally represents these concepts.
+The ancient Egyptians used the lotus flower symbol to depict the sun and rebirth.
+That’s because the beautiful plant closes and goes below the water at night, only to rise again at dawn and bloom like the sun.

 5. Uraeus – the Symbol of the Power of Gods and Pharaohs